VolContract Futures, VolX Indices, VolX Stats,

 Summary

-To summarize: VolX disseminates, on a daily basis, settlement and intraday prices of currently listed VolContract futures, as well as volume and open interest information.
-Nine VolX Indices based on the underlying asset (three each of RVOL, RVOV, and FVOL) and several VolX Stats based on a particular VolContract (PVOL, IVOL, and GVOL) are also furnished.
+To summarize: VolX disseminates, on a daily basis, settlement and intraday prices of currently listed RealVol futures, as well as volume and open interest information.
+Nine RealVol Indices based on the underlying asset (three each of RVOL, RVOV, and FVOL) and several VolX Stats based on a particular VolContract (PVOL, IVOL, and GVOL) are also furnished.

 Another way to consider these six measures is that three are backward-looking (RVOL, RVOV, and PVOL), while three more are forward-looking (FVOL, IVOL, and GVOL).
 All are designed to be informative reference gauges that measure various aspects of realized volatility both retrospectively and prospectively.

-VolX cones provide another way to look at RealVol information on the range of Realized Volatility over different time periods and for various "look back" windows.
+RealVol cones provide another way to look at RealVol information on the range of realized volatility over different time periods and for various "look back" windows.

-Our Portfolio Hedging Simulation highlights the considerable hedging capabilities of VolContract futures overlays on an options portfolio.
+Our Portfolio Hedging Simulation highlights the considerable hedging capabilities of RealVol futures overlays on an options portfolio.